artsy/eigen/docs/using_the_beta.md

 ### Using the Eigen Beta

-_First up:_ The Eigen beta starts off on Artsy's staging environment.
+_First up:_ The Eigen beta starts off on Artsy's production environment.
+It's recommended that you migrate to staging via the admin menu mentioned below though.
 This means that hero units, shows and artworks can occasionally have meta-data differences.
 They definitely can be out of date too, staging's data gets updated once a week from the main artsy database.
+However, being on staging means you can't break anything ;)

 _Second up:_ We have a "Rage Shake" gesture, for both Admins on the main app, and for all beta users.
 This brings up a menu that has a lot of options.